Which computer programming language should I learn? What is trending?

 Giving some recommendations for few languages.

-- C Basics: C in Depth and also book on applying it to embedded systems
+- C Basics: C in Depth and also book on applying it to embedded systems.
+Also look at this embdded ARM board.

 - Python : Python Book